ContractAutomataProject/CATLib_GraphLogicA/README.md

 `java -jar  maze-0.0.1-SNAPSHOT-jar-with-dependencies.jar`

 and follow the instructions.
 The executable class is located under `src/main/java/it/github/contractautomata/maze/twoagentsproblem/AppMazeTwoAgents.java`.
 The release also contains the log of reproduction of the jar with the various options.
+OpenJDK11 or  a compatible version is required.

 For running VoxLogicA, first copy the png images generated from the previous step into